signalfx/integrations/collectd/Example/readme.md

 ### METRICS

+>This section refers to the metrics documentation found in the `/docs` subdirectory.
+See [`/docs/README.md`](././docs/README.md) for formatting instructions.

-For documentation of the metrics and dimensions emitted by this plugin, see the `docs` directory in this repository.
+For documentation of the metrics and dimensions emitted by this plugin, [click here](././docs).

 ### LICENSE